 Early Notables of the Mowte family (pre 1700)

 Another 35 words (2 lines of text) are included under the topic Early Mowte Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mowte family to Ireland
+Migration of the Mowte family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Mowte or a variant listed above were: Adam Mott, who arrived with his wife Sarah and five children in Boston in 1635; Nathaniel Mott, who arrived in New England in 1681; Peter Mott, who came to New York in 1711.